|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Left click audio track to Listen; Right click to "Save..." mp3

-On this track we will discuss detecting and exposing anxiety.
+In this section, we will discuss detecting and exposing anxiety.
 In your practice, how many of your clients arrive for their first session already aware and accepting of their anxiety?
 Probably not many.
-Therefore, the purpose of this track is to provide three CBT techniques you can use to help your client detect and expose anxiety.
-The three techniques on this track are analyzing and attacking anxiety by discussing the costs of anxiety, cognitive therapy, and clearing roadblocks to change.
-As you listen to this track, you might consider playing it for a client you are treating for anxiety.
+Therefore, the purpose of this section is to provide three CBT techniques you can use to help your client detect and expose anxiety.
+The three techniques in this section are analyzing and attacking anxiety by discussing the costs of anxiety, cognitive therapy, and clearing roadblocks to change.
+As you listen to this section, you might consider playing it for a client you are treating for anxiety.

 First, let’s discuss analyzing and attacking anxiety.
 Even when unaware clients talk about their feelings, some of the words in these examples are clear indications of anxiety.
 Rob, age 31, stated, "I can’t come up with the words to describe my feelings.
 It’s like dread and doom but a thousand times worse.
 I want to scream, cry for help, but I’m paralyzed.
 It’s the worst feeling in the world."
 Clearly, Rob suffered from panic attacks.